Law Enforcement Student Loan Forgiveness Programs

 There is one exception to this requirement, however: If you work part-time for two different qualifying employers and you work more than thirty hours per week between the two jobs, you may still qualify for PSLF.

-PSLF only forgives the amount of your student loan remaining after the ten years of qualifying payments.
-And if you miss a month or are more than 15 days late in making your payment, that month won’t count towards your 120 total payments, which means that you could end up making more than 120 payments before the government clears your loans for loan forgiveness.
+PSLF only forgives the amount of your student loan remaining after the 10 years of qualifying payments.
+And if you miss a month or are more than 15 days late in making your payment, it won’t count towards your 120 total.
+That means you could end up making more than 120 payments before the government clears your loans for loan forgiveness.

 Perkins Loan Forgiveness for Police Officers